The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Results Discussion

 \subsection{Sampling in the Entire Six-Dimensional Design Space}

-We then sampled in the full 6D design space with identical parameters as were used in the 2D case. $10,000$ candidates were generated over $21,969$ RRT calls before termination due to reaching $10,000$ candidates.
-The terminal sampling efficiency was $45.52 \%$, far above the termination threshold of $1 \%$.
-Regarded as 6D balls, the $10,000$ candidates occupy $1.11 \times 10^{-4} \%$ of the 6D standardized design space's volume, about $10^{6}$ times lower than the 2D case.
+We then sampled in the full 6D design space with identical parameters as were used in the 2D case. $10,000$ candidates were generated over $21,969$ RRT calls before termination due to reaching $10,000$ candidates and long computation time.
+The terminal sampling efficiency was $45.52 \%$, far above the termination threshold of $1 \%$ in the 2D case.
+Regarded as 6D balls, the $10,000$ candidates occupy $1.11 \times 10^{-4} \%$ of the 6D standardized design space's volume, about $10^{6}$ times lower than in the 2D case.
 This is because volume scales exponentially with dimensionality.
+Fig. \ref{fig:results_eta} top right shows the sampling efficiency trend.

-$99.42 \%$ of the $10,000$ candidates have greater-than-zero tool motion ranges for all FPs.
-The same ratios for carve, poke, and press individually are $99.42 \%, 100 \%$, and $100 \%$, respectively, as shown in Fig. \ref{fig:results_eta} top right.
-These numbers support Hypothesis \ref{hpth:tool_hold}, but indicate that carve was the bottleneck.
-A closer look revealed that all the failures were due to either unsatisfied static equilibrium once the fingers moved, or fingers reaching their joint position limits at the FP.
+$99.42 \%$ of the $10,000$ candidates achieved greater-than-zero tool motion ranges for all FPs.
+The same ratios for carve, poke, and press individually are $99.42 \%, 100 \%$, and $100 \%$, respectively, as Fig. \ref{fig:results_eta} top right shows.
+These numbers support Hypothesis \ref{hpth:tool_hold}, while indicating that carve was the bottleneck.
+A closer look revealed that all failures were due to either unsatisfied static equilibrium once the fingers moved from the FP, or fingers reaching their joint limits at the FP.

 For visualization, we applied the t-distributed stochastic neighbor embedding (t-SNE) to transform the 6D design parameters $d$ into 2D embeddings.
 We chose t-SNE because it preserves distance relations among candidates.
-Fig. \ref{fig:results_metrics} right shows the performance landscapes.
+Fig. \ref{fig:results_6d} left shows the performance landscapes of mean score after we applied t-SNE.
 The candidates exhibit noticeable clustering, but are separated into isolated islands, some of which have obvious contours and gradients, whereas some do not.
 Meanwhile, though the candidates were enforced to sufficiently differ in the 6D design space, they overlap in the 2D embedding space, making them hard to distinguish.
-Nevertheless, the results in Fig. \ref{fig:results_eta} top support Hypothesis \ref{hpth:tool_hold} with a total of $10, 785$ candidates.
+Nevertheless, candidates from different clusters exhibit clear differences, as shown in Fig. \ref{fig:results_6d} right.

+In total, the 6D and the 2D sampling cases produced $100,480$ hand designs. $10,785$ or $10.7\%$ of them reached all three FPs; more than $99\%$ of the $10,785$ hands that reached all three FPs successfully wielded the tool, supporting Hypothesis \ref{hpth:tool_hold}.
+Furthermore, the $10.7\%$ overall sampling efficiency and sampling efficiency trends in Fig \ref{fig:results_eta} top show that only a portion of the sampled hands reached all FPs.
+This indicates that the three FPs along with other conditions in the framework in Fig. \ref{fig:algorithm} are a strong but not overly restrictive selection mechanism thanks to RRT.
+If a less guided sampler is used, such as a completely random sampler, the sampling efficiencies could be lower.